-Typically, outside air will be supplied to the construction areas and the waste disposal areas through the Air Intake Shaft, the Salt Handling Shaft, and access entries.
-A small quantity of outside air will flow down the Waste Shaft to ventilate the Waste Shaft station.
-The ventilation system is designed to operate with the Air Intake Shaft as the primary source of fresh air.
-Under these circumstances, sufficient air will be available to simultaneously conduct all underground operations (e.g., waste handling, mining, experimentation, and support).
-Ventilation may be modes.
+Typically, outside air will be supplied to the construction areas and the waste disposal areas 37 through the Air Intake Shaft, the Salt Handling Shaft, and access entries.
+A small quantity of 38 outside air will flow down the Waste Shaft to ventilate the Waste Shaft station.
+The ventilation 39 system is designed to operate with the Air Intake Shaft as the primary source of fresh air.
+Under 40 these circumstances, sufficient air will be available to simultaneously conduct all underground 41 operations (e.g., waste handling, mining, experimentation, and support).
+Ventilation may be 42 supplied by operating fans in the configurations listed in the above description of the ventilation modes.
 44 underground facility, as needed.
-The SVS ventilates the following: 1
+The SVS ventilates the following: